 a n a l y s t █

-On April 15, 1726, while taking tea in the garden with his friend, Issac Newton (b.1642) pondered on an apple which had just fallen to the ground.
-William Stuckeley records how Newton mused:
+On April 15, 1726, while taking tea in the garden with his friend, Issac Newton (b.1642) pondered and mused on an apple which had just fallen to the ground.
+William Stuckeley was there:

 █“Why should that apple always descend perpendicularly to the ground?
 Why should it not go sideways, or upwards? but constantly to the earth’s centre?
 Assuredly, the reason is, that the earth draws it.
 There must be a drawing power in, and the sum of the drawing power in the matter of the earth must be in the earth’s centre, not in any side of the earth.
 Therefore does this apple fall perpendicularly, or toward the center.
 If matter thus draws, it must be in proportion of its quantity.
 Therefore the apple draws the earth, as well as the earth draws the apple.”